Grenville Cole: Career

 Cole supported women in their geological studies, including by teaching at Bedford College, London between 1886 and 1890.
+From 1890 to 1924, he was professor of geology at Royal College of Science, Dublin.
 Mabel Crawford MacDowall was one of Cole's students at the Royal College of Science for Ireland.
 She married William Bourke Wright, a geologist.
-She then deployed her talents in the Geological Survey by studying fossils from the Leinster coalfield, and publishing a paper in 1920, under the Directorship of Cole (Herries Davis, 1995).
-Blanche Vernon was also one of Cole's students.
-Eventually Cole and Vernon were married, and she produced fine drawings of his thin section petrography, to illustrate his published papers (Wyse Jackson, 1989).
+She then deployed her talents in the Geological Survey by studying fossils from the Leinster coalfield, and publishing a paper in 1920, under the directorship of Cole.